Clear fees.

 It would not normally be necessary to undertake other work or incur other costs other than those described above.
 However, we would be very happy to provide you with a more tailored quote for all stages of your particular case once we know about your specific circumstances.

-• Who will be dealing with my matter?
+Who will be dealing with my matter?

 Your conveyancing transaction will be handled by a trusted member of our experienced conveyancing team.
 We have a number of qualified lawyers in the team as well as experienced paralegals specialised in this area of law.
 Once we know who will be handling your case for you we will introduce you to them and provide you with full details of their background and qualifications.
-Full details of the experience and qualifications of our team are available on our website https://landsmiths.co.uk/team/ including the types of work normally undertaken.
+Full details of the experience and qualifications of our team are available on our About us page, including the types of work normally undertaken.

 Regardless of who is working on your case the matter will be supervised by one of our Directors:

-• Over 30 years
+• Over 8 years experience

 Vik Moothia